-When you upload and create your digital release on Record Union you will need to add metadata.
+When you upload and create your release on Record Union you will need to add metadata.
 Put simply, metadata is information attached to your release/tracks which is then delivered along with your music to the different music services.

 It's a good to thing to type this information in carefully to make sure you get it right.
 It's in everyone's interest that your release looks great when it goes live and becomes available to music lovers all over the world 😌

 That's why we’re a bit picky with some of the metadata fields, and why we would love it if you kept these guidelines in mind whenever you publish a release.

 If you have any questions, or if you're concerned about how the information will be displayed in music services, please get in touch with our support team before you publish the release.

 Add Release Info

 This is the first step when you create a new album, EP or single.
 (You will be asked to add information about the tracks later on.)